iterative/mlem.ai/content/docs/user-guide/dvc.md

           cache: false
 ```

-The binary was already in, so there's no need to add it again.
-For the metafile,
-we've added two rows and specify `cache: false` to track it with DVC while
+We mark the metafile with `cache: false` so DVC pipeline is aware of it, while
-storing it in Git.
+still committing it to Git.

 You can verify everything is working by running the pipeline: